greenimpala/backbone-list/README.md

 Create a new `List` model and a `ListView` view.

 When instantiating the view, pass the model as a parameter to bind it to the view.
-You can then begin adding nodes to the tree.
+You can then begin adding nodes to the list.

 ```js
 var model = new List();